 2. Eat your greens.
 Eat plenty of vegetables and fruits.
 Avoid salty and fatty foods.

 3. Don’t drink alcohol or smoke.
 Both can increase your blood pressure.

 4. Exercise, any way you can.
 You don’t have to go to the gym to be fit.
 It’s also good to move your arms and legs while you sit, or walk as far as you are able.

 5. Take your pills.
 Follow the directions.
 If you have any questions or worries about it, ask your doctor or pharmacist.

 6. Check in with your doctor.
 You should have your blood pressure checked regularly.
 Your doctor can help you avoid a heart attack.

-If you don't know your blood pressure, come to our free blood pressure screening on Wednesday, May 22 at Harundale Presbyterian Church (Eastway and Guilford Road, Glen Burnie).
-The screening will take place from 8:30 am – 12 pm.
+If you don't know your blood pressure, come to our free blood pressure screening every second and fourth Wednesday of the month at Harundale Presbyterian Church (Eastway and Guilford Road, Glen Burnie).
+The screenings take place from 8:30 am – 12 pm.
 No registration is required.